Experience island beauty, The Galapagos old way of life & out-of-this-world wildlife in one of the few World Heritage

 The comfortable lodge offers top class service and the best of friendly local hospitality, built on the black lava sands at the ocean's edge, just steps from the "loberia" (sea lion breeding ground) where visitors can watch the island’s famous sea lions in natural surroundings.

-Wildlife includes Darwin's finches, frigate birds, sea lions, Blue Footed Boobies and the Galapagos Giant Tortoises, iguana and marine iguana, with the bonus of the underwater world while snorkelling such as manta rays, sharks, sea turtles and look out for dolphins and whales!
+Wildlife includes Darwin's finches, frigate birds, sea lions, Blue Footed Boobies and the Galapagos Giant Tortoises, iguana and marine iguana, with the bonus of the underwater world while snorkelling such as manta rays, sharks, sea turtles and watch for dolphins and whales!

 Activities: Kayaks, snorkel gear and Stand Up Paddle boards are available for guests use.
 You may also enjoy hiking up the (dormant) spectacular volcanoes and into wetlands rich with wildlife, biking, photography and usually spectacular star-gazing!